nekojoe/Ceres/README.md

 but if thats something people want changed i would be more than happy to

 # known 'quirks'

-currently 2 jokers are unobtainable through legitimate means, namely the makima and aizen 'divine' jokers. i do plan on adding ways to obtain them further down the line, but as i mentioned i wanted to get something released soon. the snakes eyes joker is currently only compatible with vanilla joker/enhancements, as ive had to hard code the compat list for the time being, i would like to figure out a way to do it dynamically, but considering the inconsistencies between mods and even base game items im unsure if itll be possible.

 im also in the process of making the colourblind edition only available on compatible jokers, but my code apparently just stopped working so for the time being its available on all jokers (and playing cards) but will not function on some jokers,